enkidevs/curriculum/General/Data Structures and Algorithms/post-order-traversal.md

 ---
 ## Content

-**Pre-order traversal** is a type of *depth-first traversal* in which the root of the tree is placed to the right of the right child.
+**Pre-order traversal** is a type of *depth-first traversal* in which the root of the tree is visited after the right child.
 It only makes sense for *binary trees*.

 Its implementation looks like this:
 - Traverse the *left subtree* recursively.